kev0960/ModooCode/md/inst/getsec[sexit].md

 ----------------------------
-title : GETSEC[SEXIT] instruction(Intel x86/64 assembly instruction)
+title : GETSEC[SEXIT] (Intel x86/64 assembly instruction)
 cat_title : GETSEC[SEXIT]
+ref_title : GETSEC[SEXIT]
+path : /X86-64 명령어 레퍼런스
 ----------------------------
-### GETSEC[SEXIT]--Exit Measured Environment

-**Opcode Instruction Description**

-0F 37 GETSEC[SEXIT] Exit measured environment.

-(EAX=5)
+#@ GETSEC[SEXIT]

-### Description
+**Exit Measured Environment**### Description

-The GETSEC[SEXIT] instruction initiates an exit of a measured environment established by GETSEC[SENTER].
+The `GETSEC[SEXIT]` instruction initiates an exit of a measured environment established by `GETSEC[SENTER]`.
 The SEXIT leaf of GETSEC is selected with EAX set to 5 at execution.
 This instruction leaf sends a message to all logical processors in the platform to signal the measured environment exit.

-There are restrictions enforced by the processor for the execution of the GETSEC[SEXIT] instruction:
+There are restrictions enforced by the processor for the execution of the `GETSEC[SEXIT]` instruction:

 *  Execution is not allowed unless the processor is in protected mode (CR0.PE = 1) with CPL = 0 and EFLAGS.VM = 0.

-*  The processor must be in a measured environment as launched by a previous GETSEC[SENTER] instruction, but not still in authenticated code execution mode.
+*  The processor must be in a measured environment as launched by a previous `GETSEC[SENTER]` instruction, but not still in authenticated code execution mode.

 *  To avoid potential inter-operability conflicts between modes, the processor is not allowed to execute this instruction if it currently is in SMM or in VMX operation.

-*  To insure consistent handling of SIPI messages, the processor executing the GETSEC[SEXIT] instruction must also be designated the BSP (bootstrap processor) as defined by the register bit IA32_APIC_BASE.BSP (bit 8).
+*  To insure consistent handling of SIPI messages, the processor executing the `GETSEC[SEXIT]` instruction must also be designated the BSP (bootstrap processor) as defined by the register bit IA32_APIC_BASE.BSP (bit 8).

 Failure to abide by the above conditions results in the processor signaling a general protection violation.

 This instruction initiates a sequence to rendezvous the RLPs with the ILP.
 It then clears the internal processor flag indicating the processor is operating in a measured environment.

-In response to a message signaling the completion of rendezvous, all RLPs restart execution with the instruction that was to be executed at the time GETSEC[SEXIT] was recognized.
+In response to a message signaling the completion of rendezvous, all RLPs restart execution with the instruction that was to be executed at the time `GETSEC[SEXIT]` was recognized.
 This applies to all processor conditions, with the following exceptions:

-*  If an RLP executed HLT and was in this halt state at the time of the message initiated by GETSEC[SEXIT], then execution resumes in the halt state.
+*  If an RLP executed `HLT` and was in this halt state at the time of the message initiated by `GETSEC[SEXIT]`, then execution resumes in the halt state.

-*  If an RLP was executing MWAIT, then a message initiated by GETSEC[SEXIT] causes an exit of the MWAIT state, falling through to the next instruction.
+*  If an RLP was executing `MWAIT`, then a message initiated by `GETSEC[SEXIT]` causes an exit of the `MWAIT` state, falling through to the next instruction.

-*  If an RLP was executing an intermediate iteration of a string instruction, then the processor resumes execution of the string instruction at the point which the message initiated by GETSEC[SEXIT] was recognized.
+*  If an RLP was executing an intermediate iteration of a string instruction, then the processor resumes execution of the string instruction at the point which the message initiated by `GETSEC[SEXIT]` was recognized.

 *  If an RLP is still in the SENTER sleep state (never awakened with GETSEC[WAKEUP]), it will be sent to the wait-for-SIPI state after first clearing the bootstrap processor indicator flag (IA32_APIC_BASE.BSP) and any pending SIPI state.
 In this case, such RLPs are initialized to an architectural state consistent with having taken a soft reset using the INIT# pin.

-Prior to completion of the GETSEC[SEXIT] operation, both the ILP and any active RLPs unmask the response of the external event signals INIT#, A20M, NMI#, and SMI#.
-This unmasking is performed unconditionally to recognize pin events which are masked after a GETSEC[SENTER].
+Prior to completion of the `GETSEC[SEXIT]` operation, both the ILP and any active RLPs unmask the response of the external event signals INIT#, A20M, NMI#, and SMI#.
+This unmasking is performed unconditionally to recognize pin events which are masked after a `GETSEC[SENTER]`.
 The state of A20M is unmasked, as the A20M pin is not recognized while the measured environment is active.

-On a successful exit of the measured environment, the ILP re-locks the Intel(R) TXT-capable chipset private config-uration space.
-GETSEC[SEXIT] does not affect the content of any PCR.
+On a successful exit of the measured environment, the ILP re-locks the Intel(R) TXT-capable chipset private config-uration space. `GETSEC[SEXIT]` does not affect the content of any PCR.

-At completion of GETSEC[SEXIT] by the ILP, execution proceeds to the next instruction.
+At completion of `GETSEC[SEXIT]` by the ILP, execution proceeds to the next instruction.
 Since EFLAGS and the debug register state are not modified by this instruction, a pending trap condition is free to be signaled if previously enabled.

 ### Operation in a Uni-Processor Platform

-(* The state of the internal flag ACMODEFLAG and SENTERFLAG persist across instruction boundary *)
+(\htmlonly{*} The state of the internal flag ACMODEFLAG and SENTERFLAG persist across instruction boundary \htmlonly{*})

 **GETSEC[SEXIT] (ILP only):**